adriadam10/minecraft_share/README.md

 This scripts allow users to share a minecraft server between different computers.

 1. Open installation.bat for install google sync (to have the server folder syncronized with other computer) and the minecraft server jar.
-2. Modify the domain and token from duckdns.vbs in notepad.
-3. Open start.bat for start the server. (note: it will only open if the server is not online in other computer)
+2. Open start.bat for update the ip from your duckdns and start the minecraft server. (note: it will only open if the server is not online in other computer)

 Ports 25565 must be open.